 For an individual with AIDS who is confronted with the reality of death, buying or having life insurance can serve at least 2 purposes:

 - The first purpose of having life insurance is generally for the coverage of funeral and burial costs, which eases the financial burden that the survivors have to cover.

-- The second purpose for having life insurance is providing financial legacy for those left behind which can be used to pay for any medical debt incurred before death.
-Having trouble finding health insurance with HIV often leaves many families of HIV/AIDS patients with massive medical debt to pay.
+- The second purpose for having life insurance is to provide a financial legacy for those left behind which can be used to pay for any medical debt incurred before death.
+Having trouble finding health insurance for HIV often leaves many families of HIV/AIDS patients with massive medical debt to pay.

 Life insurance provides individuals with HIV and their families the safety of knowing that they will be taken care of in the event of death (whether from HIV or another medical reason).

 Beneficiary – This can be a difficult decision for the policy owner for an applicant with medical problems.
 My recommendation would be to consider making the beneficiary the person most responsible for taking care of any debt obligations, as well as who will be responsible for making potential funeral arrangements.
 Keep in mind that life insurance proceeds do not go through probate, so the beneficiary will probably be dealing with the life insurance death claim, and not necessarily the Executor of the will.

 By the way, if you don’t have a will – get one.

 Accelerated Benefit Rider – If the insured is diagnosed with a terminal illness (terminal meaning within 12 to 24 months, depending on the insurer), then some policies will go ahead and pay out sometimes up to 50% of the death benefit.
 The one caution here is that it is actually sometimes paid out as a loan, and you are charged interest against the loan.
 If the insured then lives a long time beyond 12 to 24 months, the ongoing interest will lessen the balance of the death benefit once death occurs.